Newly Discovered Dogfish Shark Species Named After Famous Explorer Known As The ‘Shark Lady’

 “Genie established Mote and she lived on the Gulf of Mexico coast,” said Daly-Engel.
 “She did a lot to advance our understanding of marine biodiversity there.
 So, naming the dogfish shark from the Gulf of Mexico after her is the most appropriate thing in the world.”

 Dubbed Genie’s Dogfish, S. clarkae is 2.8 percent genetically divergent from its close relative, S. mitsukurii, and has a longer body and a shorter caudal fin, as well as a first dorsal fin that is differently proportioned, reveals the study.
-In addition, the newfound dogfish species has a shortened distance between its eyes compared with its cousins.
+In addition, the newfound dogfish species has a shorted distance between its eyes compared with its cousins.

 Newly Discovered Shark #marinespecies Honors Female Pioneer Eugenie Clark https://t.co/KbA4bC9LjN @floridatech @Zootaxa pic.twitter.com/bgPFKz8Ihe